-With an ore density between 1.5 and 1.8 the compressive load on the drainage layer can reach 2 MPa (Thiel and Smith, 2004; Castillo, 2005).
+With an ore density between 1.5 and 1.8, the compressive load on the drainage layer can reach 2 MPa (Thiel and Smith, 2004; Castillo, 2005).
 For traditional planar geocomposites involving a planar drainage core (such as biplanar or triplanar geonet), it has been shown by several authors that the hydraulic properties of these geosynthetics are adversely affected by such high compression stresses.
-However, Saunier et al. (2010) have shown that the particular structure of drain tube planar geocomposites is favourable to the development of an arching effect around the pipe.
-As a consequence, the transmissivity is affected neither by the compression stress, nor by time, as no creep can develop into the pipe.
-Their results are reported on Figure.
+However, Saunier et al. (2010) have shown that the particular structure of drain tube planar geocomposites is favorable to the development of an arching effect around the pipe.
+As a consequence, the transmissivity is not affected by the compression stress, nor by time, as no creep can develop in the pipe.
+Their results are reported in Figure 5.

-Figure 7 Transmissivity under differrent loads up to 2 Mpa and 100 h (i = hydraulic gradient) (after Saunier et al, 2010)
+Figure 5: Transmissivity under Different Loads up to 2 Mpa and 100 h (i = Hydraulic Gradient) (after Saunier et al, 2010)

-Based on these observations, it can be concluded that circulation of sulphuric acid through the ore / geocomposite system is not likely to create any clogging problem neither on the surface nor in the drainage media, with the particular DTPG tested involving a 25mm diameter perforated pipe and a geotextile having a 120μm filtration opening size.
-Despite the experiment was conducted under a normal load of 100kPa, the lack of sensitivity of the product to compression loads up to 2400 kPa suggests that these observations are likely to be applicable to the high normal loads which are typically experienced in heap leach pads.
+Based on these observations, it can be concluded that circulation of sulfuric acid through the ore/geocomposite system is not likely to create any clogging problem on the surface nor in the drainage media, with the particular DTPG tested involving a 25 mm diameter perforated pipe and a geotextile having a 120μm filtration opening size.
+Although the experiment was conducted under a normal load of 100 kPa, the lack of sensitivity of the product to compression loads up to 2,400 kPa suggests that these observations are likely to be applicable to the high normal loads which are typically experienced in heap leach pads.